Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Introduction

-This paper is organized as follows: in section~\ref{sec2}, we recall the known criteria for A-, L-stability and stiff accuracy and the RK order conditions.
-In section~\ref{sec3}, we formulate the optimization problem for finding high order DIRK methods and the approach used to solve it.
-Examinations of the consistency, stability, and approximation errors of the DIRK schemes are presented in section~\ref{sec4} and numerical experiments on various stiff and oscillatory problems are presented in section~\ref{sec5}.
-We conclude in section~\ref{sec6} with some remarks and future directions.
+This paper is organized as follows: in section~\ref{sec2}, we recall the known criteria for A-stability, L-stability, and stiff accuracy.
+We also recall the conditions for the RK convergence and stage orders.
+In section~\ref{sec3}, we formulate the optimization problem for finding high-order A-stable and/or stiffly accurate DIRK-type methods.
+This problem is, most naturally stated, intractable for modern optimization software, so we describe how the problem can be reformulated in a way that enables finding its accurate numerical solution.
+A study of the stability, structure, and approximation errors for the new schemes as well as strategies for constructing high-order RK methods are presented in section~\ref{sec4}.
+Several numerical experiments on stiff and differential-algebraic systems are presented in section~\ref{sec5}, and we conclude in section~\ref{sec6} with some remarks and future directions.